WastedAccounts/goodadvice/README.md

 Share a workout with friends.
     Link at bottom will take you toa page that create a URL you can share Friends don't need to be logged in or have an accounts to see the workout.

-0.0.9x Change log:
-bug fixes
+Plus a bunch of bug fixes

 goodadvice is a fitness tracking app